Danail-Irinkov/vue-storefront/README.md

 ## Contributing

-If you like the idea behind Vue Storefront and want to become a contributor - do not hesitate and check our [list of the active issues](https://github.com/DivanteLtd/vue-storefront/issues) or contact us directly via contributors@vuestorefront.io.
+If you like the idea behind Vue Storefront and want to become a contributor - do not hesitate and check our [list of the active issues](https://github.com/DivanteLtd/vue-storefront/issues) or contact us directly via support@procc.co.

 If you have discovered a 🐜 or have a feature suggestion, feel free to create an issue on Github.